Protect Your Home and Wallet:

 Would you rather:

-Have a contractor tell you a project will be $30,000, it finishes on time and the cost is actually $30,000 (baring you don't choose to remove or add anything to the project)
+Have a contractor tell you a project will be $50,000, it finishes on time and the cost is actually $50,000.

 OR